Massi99RM/My-First-Agent/README.md

-# LangChain ReAct Agent — First Principles Build
+# LangChain ReAct Agent — Learning Project

 ![Python](https://img.shields.io/badge/Python-3.10+-blue.svg)
 ![LangGraph](https://img.shields.io/badge/LangGraph-Agent-purple.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

-A minimal LLM agent built from scratch with LangChain and LangGraph to understand how AI agents work.
+A minimal LLM agent built to understand how ReAct agents work internally with LangChain and LangGraph.
 This project implements the **ReAct (Reasoning + Acting) pattern**: an LLM that reasons about a user query, calls external tools to gather information or perform computation, and loops until it can deliver a grounded answer.

 ## Overview